hartenthaler/hh_extended_family/docs/architecture.md

 * `AssociatedPersonEntry`: keeps one linked person or name together with role, event, and reference person or family for the godparents/witnesses family part
 * `SummaryStatistics`, `LivingStatistics`, `SexStatistics`, and `DateRangeStatistics`: store optional summary-statistic data
 * `LineageStatistics`, `LineageSummary`, `LineageRow`, `LineageImplexSummary`, `RepeatedLineagePerson`, and `OldestIndividuals`: store direct-line statistics and implex data
+* `FamilyRoleLoopSummary`, `FamilyRoleLoop`, and `FamilyRoleLoopStep`: store closed family-role paths in the displayed extended-family network
 * `IndividualFamily`: wraps individual/family relationship context
 * `ProbandName`: formats the proband name for the tab
 * `PartnerChainNode` and `PartnerChainPerson`: represent partner-chain structures